DietGhar

 Mohammed Irfan, 51, a senior manager from Banjara Hills, had CKD Stage 3a (GFR 50) secondary to diabetic nephropathy.
 His diet was biryani three times a week, restaurant haleem weekly, and almost daily ghee-heavy preparations.
 His serum potassium was 5.7 mEq/L and phosphorus elevated.
 After a structured kidney diet that eliminated restaurant meals, reduced meat to three times weekly in small portions, and introduced lauki and tinda as staples, his creatinine held stable at 1.7 for twelve months — the first time his trend had stopped worsening in two years.
 Lakshmi Devi, 58, from Secunderabad, had CKD Stage 3b with uncontrolled hypertension driving her renal decline.
 Her high-salt traditional Telangana cooking style was contributing 4,000-5,000 mg of sodium daily.
 After sodium reduction counselling specific to her cooking methods and replacement of high-sodium condiments, her BP improved enough that her cardiologist reduced medication, and her GFR stabilised at 35 over a nine-month observation period.

-What Your Kidney Health Program in Hyderabad Includes
+Your Kidney Health Program in Hyderabad

 How it works